This article was originally published in November 2016

 Campuses across the country have begun to introduce policies to crack down on unlawful file-sharing on campus.
 At the University of Calgary, students were warned to think twice before illegally downloading copyrighted content when classes kicked off in September.

 “It is not okay and our campus community needs to be aware of the risks of engaging in that behaviour,” says provost and vice-president (academic) Dru Marshall in an internal campus publication.
-Last year, the University of Calgary was slapped with roughly 5,000 copyright-infringement notices “from a variety of sources,” a university spokesperson says.
+The University of Calgary was slapped with roughly 5,000 copyright-infringement notices “from a variety of sources,” a university spokesperson says.
 Although disciplinary procedures are in place, no students were punished in connection with the notices.

 Some institutions have taken a proactive approach to infringers by throttling their networks’ Internet speed.
 This makes downloading large files on campus painstakingly slow.